malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - Multitenancy - Data is stored in shared infrastructure.
 - Shared reponsibility model - customer and provider responsibilities
   - Data ownership - who owns the data.
 Defines rules how data is managed.
-  - Custodianship - who is managin the data.
+  - Custodianship - who is managing the data.
 Implements the rules.
 - Information classification
 - Information management policies - what is allowed to go and where in cloud?
 - Location and jurisdictions -legal requirements are hard lines.
-- Authorisatins
+- Authorisations
 - Privacy - sum of regulatory, contractual and commitments to customer
 - Contractual - legal tool for extending governance to cloud
 - Security controls - tools to implement data governance